quicwg/base-drafts/draft-ietf-quic-tls.md

 the process by providing TLS with the client's handshake bytes.

 At any time, the TLS stack at an endpoint will have a current sending encryption level and receiving encryption level.
-TLS Encryption levels determine the QUIC packet type and keys that are used for protecting data.
+TLS encryption levels determine the QUIC packet type and keys that are used for protecting data.

 Each encryption level is associated with a different sequence of bytes, which is